 This component includes the analysis and discussion of the assigned cases.
 It will consist of two types of presentation and facilitation as follows: (1) topical applications, and (2) dynamic extensions.
-For each case, one team will do the first type - topical application.
-It will draw from the concepts in the session's topic and apply them to the case.
-Another team will do the second type - dynamic extension.
-It will scan for some latest developments or current events to illustrate relevant strategic issues pertaining to the company or industry in the case.
+For each case, the topical application will draw from the concepts in the session's topic and apply them to the case.
+The dynamic extension will involve scanning for latest developments or current events to illustrate relevant strategic issues pertaining to the company or industry in the case.
 The extension may also be done on a cross-continental global basis - for example, if the case features an American or European company, the extension may be made to the Asian setting and vice versa.

 Every team will make a brief presentation and facilitate a class discussion.
 It will be good if each team can design some questions or related activities to engage the class.
-The emphasis will be on two-way interaction rather than one-way monologue.
+The emphasis will be on two-way interaction rather than one-way presentation.
 Teams are urged to be creative and work strictly within the time allocated.
 All teams are to submit the slides or other materials used.

-\ The types of presentation and facilitation to be allocated to groups will be dependent on actual class size.
+&lt;sup>\ The types of presentation and facilitation to be allocated to groups will be dependent on actual class size.
 The arrangements will be finalized at the start of the semester.